miso-lims/miso-lims/docs/user_manual/workflows.md

 Workflows are series of pre-defined steps that transition one or more items from a defined starting status to a defined end status.
 They represent a series of steps which would be completed in the lab in order to do some amount of work.
+They are designed to simplify input by allowing for barcode scanning wherever possible.

 {% assign sub = 1 %}
 {% assign figure = 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Workflows Widget" %}

-To get to the Workflows widget, click on either the MISO logo or the Home tab in the top left of the page.
+The Workflows widget is accessible on the MISO Home Screen.
-This will take you to the Home page, which contains the Workflows widget.
 The Workflows (figure {{figure}}) widget displays your incomplete workflows, favourite workflows, an option to begin a new workflow, and an option to manage favourite workflows.
 Once a workflow is complete, it no longer appears in the Workflows widget.

 {% include userman-figure.md num=figure cap="Workflows widget" img="workflows-widget.png" %}
 {% include userman-toplink.md %}